 In 2020, EveryOne Home, with the support of HUD technical assistance from Abt Associates convened and facilitated a community process aimed at developing a model homeless response system through the framework of racial equity.
-The process resulted in specific crisis and permanent housing inventory recommendations.
-In 2021, leadership across the Continuum of Care are working together to implement this optimal system design that will effectively address the crisis needs of people experiencing homelessness and their permanent housing needs.
+The process engaged a variety of community members, non-profit and for-profit housing providers, and community-based agencies providing health, mental health, and supportive services.
+It resulted in specific crisis and permanent housing inventory recommendations in a report titled Centering Racial Equity in Homeless System Design and can be viewed on the EveryOne Home website or by contacting City of Hayward Community Services Division staff for a copy.
+Since then, leadership across the Continuum of Care are working together to implement this optimal system design that will effectively address the crisis needs of people experiencing homelessness and their permanent housing needs.
 Community stakeholders have agreed to use the racially equitable system model to guide strategic funding decisions for existing and new federal, state, and local resources.